PrefectHQ/prefect/docs/tutorial/tasks.md

     - subflows
 ---

-## What is a task?

-A [task](/concepts/tasks/) is any Python function decorated with a `@task` decorator called within a flow.
-You can think of a flow as a recipe for connecting a known sequence of tasks together.
-Tasks, and the dependencies between them, are displayed in the flow run graph, enabling you to break down a complex flow into something you can observe, understand and control at a more granular level.
-When a function becomes a task, it can be executed concurrently and its return value can be cached.

-Flows and tasks share some common features:

-* Both are defined easily using their respective decorator, which accepts settings for that flow / task (see all [task settings](/concepts/tasks/#task-arguments) / [flow settings](/concepts/flows/#flow-settings)).
-* Each can be given a `name`, `description` and `tags` for organization and bookkeeping.
-* Both provide functionality for retries, timeouts, and other hooks to handle failure and completion events.

-Network calls (such as our `GET` requests to the GitHub API) are particularly useful as tasks because they take advantage of task features such as [retries](/concepts/tasks/#retries), [caching](/concepts/tasks/#caching), and [concurrency](/concepts/task-runners/#using-a-task-runner).

-!!! warning "Tasks must be called from flows"
+In this page of the tutorial, you create a flow with tasks, subflows, retries, logging, caching, and concurrent execution.

+## Key points

+* Tasks represent individual units of work within a flow that you can execute concurrently.
-    All tasks must be called from within a flow.
-Tasks may not call other tasks directly.
+* You can only call tasks from within a flow.
+Tasks can't call other tasks directly.

-!!! note "When to use tasks"
-    Not all functions in a flow need be tasks.
-Use them only when their features are useful.
+* Not all flow functions need to be tasks.
+Use them only when their features provide a benefit.

-Let's take our flow from before and move the request into a task:
+## Build tasks

+You can build a task by using the `@task` decorator and calling it within a flow:

 ```python hl_lines="2 5-9 15" title="repo_info.py"
 import httpx
 from prefect import flow, task
 from typing import Optional

 @task
 def get_url(url: str, params: Optional[dict[str, any]] = None):